ensody/ReactiveState-Kotlin/README.md

 These bindings are automatically tied to the `onStart()`/`onStop()` lifecycle of your `Fragment`/`Activity` in order to prevent accidental memory leaks and unnecessary resource consumption.
 This means you have to create your bindings and `AutoRunner`s in `onStart()`.

-Note that `autoRun` and `bind` can be extended to support observables other than `LiveData` (useful when writing non-Android code or possibly the introduction of a `Flow`-with-value).
+Note that `autoRun` and `bind` can be extended to support observables other than `LiveData`.
+This is useful when writing non-Android code or possibly the introduction of a `Flow`-with-value.
 In fact, [`LiveData` support](https://ensody.github.io/ReactiveState-Kotlin/reactivestate/com.ensody.reactivestate/get/) is added by the Android-specific `reactivestate` module while the rest of `autoRun` lives in the non-Android `core` module.

 ### Running operations outside of the UI lifecycle